2026-27 Board of Directors Process

-The NCCI Board of Directors process is now complete, as we sought dedicated professionals to fill nine open positions on the Board of Directors.
-All members that are able to meet the expectations and abilities described below were encouraged to apply, and in May, primary points of contact from each NCCI member institution were asked to cast their vote to determine members of the Board of Directors for next yearr, with a 32.5% turnout.
+The NCCI Board of Directors process is now complete, as we sought applications from dedicated professionals to fill four open positions on the Board of Directors.
+All members able to meet the expectations outlined below were encouraged to apply to run for election to a three-year term (July 2026–July 2029).
+In May 2026, primary points of contact from each NCCI member institution were asked to cast their vote to determine members of the Board of Directors for next year, with a 35.8% turnout.

-We are excited to announce the newly elected members of the Board of Directors, who will begin their three-year terms at the 2025 Annual Conference July 8–11.
+We are excited to announce the newly elected members of the Board of Directors, who will begin three-year terms at the 2026 Annual Conference, July 15-17:

-- Brian Fodrey, Carnegie Mellon University (re-elected for second term)
+- Maureen Knight-Burrell, Northwestern University (re-elected for a second term)

 Board Member Expectations